Jen Selter Flashes Her Booty In Revealing Bodysuit While Lifting Part Of Lele Pons’ Halloween Costume

 “You’re not sore from holding that pose?” another wrote.

-There were a lot of guesses in the 20 to 30 pound range, but Jen hasn’t revealed whether any of these were correct.
+There were a lot of guesses in the 20- to 30-pound range, but Jen hasn’t revealed whether any of these were correct.
 However, it seems that the wig was heavy enough that Lele Pons likely appreciated the fitness model lifting it up and temporarily relieving some of the pressure on her neck.
 In response to Jen’s post, Lele admitted that wearing the massive hairpiece was quite a workout.

 “What a hard night,” she wrote.